holaplex/hub-docs/docs/hub/quickstart.md

 ## What is Hub?

-Hub allows you to create and manage your **NFT Experiences**.
-Put simply, you can use Hub's APIs and intuitive interface to build great products.
-You can also leverage Hub's powerful solutions and add exciting Web3 features to your existing product.

-The possibilities are endless.
-Click [here](hub/Introduction/what-is-hub) to learn more about Hub.
-Click [here](hub/Introduction/why-use-hub) to learn more about why you should use Hub.
+Holaplex Hub (”Hub”), a product by Holaplex, provides a collection of loosely coupled microservices which make it easy to launch NFT campaigns, mint digital collectibles, run loyalty programs, and more through whitelabel interfaces and robust developer APIs.

-## Creating a Hub account
+## Create a Hub account
 Create an account here: https://hub.holaplex.com/

 ## Organizations
-### Creating an Organization
+### Create an Organization
 When you first log into Hub, you'll be prompted to create an organization.
 You'll be awarded 1,000 credits to get your organization started.

-### Inviting team members
+### Invite team members
 You can invite team members to your organization on the [Members tab](https://hub.holaplex.com/members).

 We're still configuring Hub's email server.
 For now, please use the Invite Link (found in the kebab menu) after adding an invitee's email address.

-### Joining an Organization
+### Join an Organization

 If you've received an invite link, click to either create an account or sign in, after which you'll automatically be added to that organization.

 ## Projects
-### Creating a Project
+### Create a Project

 Each organization can have one or more projects.
 We think of projects as a way to organize our campaigns and ideas.